Eclairs is a classic French temptation made with pate a choux, filled with vanilla pastry cream and glazed with chocolate ganache.

 My favorite pastry made with pate a choux is Eclairs.
 Everyone in my family loves them too and after they tried my version of Eclairs, I think they love me more.

 Cooking eclairs is a bit time consuming, but it’s totally worth it.
-This recipe serves 10 to 12 big éclairs or 20-25 small ones
+This recipe makes 10 to 12 big éclairs or 20-25 small ones.

 - 100 gr butter